-Serbia: Regulated electricity supply market trends4.
-September 2015. / News Serbia Energy
+Serbia: Regulated electricity supply market trends, News Serbia Energy

 The current regulated public supply electricity price for final customers was approved on August 1, 2013 and it was not changed in 2014.
 In 2014, the Agency’s Council adopted a decision on the adoption of a new Methodology for Setting Public Supply Electricity Price which complied with all the changes in the electricity market.